Trucial States: End

 Harold Wilson's announcement, on 16 January 1968, that all British troops were to be withdrawn from "east of Suez", signalled the end of Britain taking care of foreign policy and defence, as well as arbitrating between the rulers of the Eastern Persian Gulf.

 The decision pitched the rulers of the Trucial Coast, together with Qatar and Bahrain, into fevered negotiations to fill the political vacuum that the British withdrawal would leave behind.

 The principle of union was first agreed between the ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, and Sheikh Rashid of Dubai on 18 February 1968 meeting in an encampment at Argoub Al Sedirah, near Al Semeih, a desert stop between the two emirates.
 The two agreed to work towards bringing the other emirates, including Qatar and Bahrain, into the union.
-Over the next two years, negotiations and meetings of the rulers followed—often stormy—as a form of union was thrashed out.
-The nine-state union was never to recover from the October 1969 meeting where British intervention resulted in a walk-out by Qatar and Ras Al Khaimah.
-Bahrain and Qatar were to drop out of talks, leaving only six emirates to agree on union on 18 July 1971.
+Over the next two years, negotiations and meetings of the rulers followed—often stormy—as a form of union was worked out.
+British intervention in an October 1969 meeting resulted in a walk-out by Qatar and Ras Al Khaimah.
+Bahrain and Qatar dropped out of talks, leaving only six emirates to agree on union on 18 July 1971.

 On 2 December 1971, Dubai, together with Abu Dhabi, Sharjah, Ajman, Umm Al Quwain and Fujairah joined in the Act of Union to form the United Arab Emirates.
 The seventh emirate, Ras Al Khaimah, officially joined the UAE on 10 February 1972.
 This change was due to the Iranian seizure of the islands Greater and Lesser Tunbs from Ras Al Khaimah and Abu Musa which was claimed by the emirate of Sharjah.
 The Iranian occupation of the three islands occurred on 30 November 1971 following the British withdrawal.